apostrophecms/sanitize-html/README.md

 Note that if you use this option you are responsible for stating the entire list.
 This gives you the power to retain the content of `textarea`, if you want to.

 The content still gets escaped properly, with the exception of the `script` and `style` tags. *Allowing either `script` or `style` leaves you open to XSS attacks.
-Don't do that* unless you have good reason to trust their origin.
+Don't do that* unless you have good reason to trust their origin. sanitize-html will log a warning if these tags are allowed, which can be disabled with the `allowVulnerableTags: true` option.

 ### Choose what to do with disallowed tags